robblanco/robblanco.github.io/teaching.md

 ### 2019-2020

 * [Software engineering (CS3053)](https://catalog.aup.edu/course/cs3053/spring-2020).
-  I am currently a lecturer at the American University of Paris, teaching a full course based on the excellent *Engineering Software as a Service*.
-The second half of this class, including the group projects in which students build web applications applying modern methodologies, is being carried out remotely by geographically distributed teams of students.
+  I was a lecturer at the American University of Paris, teaching a full course based on the excellent *Engineering Software as a Service*.
+The second half of this class, including the group projects in which students built web applications applying modern technologies methodologies, was carried out remotely by geographically distributed teams of students.

 * [Software foundations: introduction to verified programming](/teaching/unizar2020/).
   Upcoming course to be taught as part of the interdisciplinary summer school of